Leo Tolstoy

 1

-If there are people who do not study, or who, if they do study, have little success in it, then let these people not despair and stop; if there are people who do not ask those who are enlightened about the things they have doubts about and the things they do not know, or who, if they do ask, do not thereby become enlightened—let them not despair; if there are people who do not contemplate, or who, even if they do contemplate, cannot gain a clear understanding of the meaning of life—let them not despair; if there are people who cannot distinguish good from evil, or who, even if can make the distinction, do not see the distinction clearly—let them not despair; if there are people who do not do good, or who, even if they do it, do not give it their all—let them not despair; that which the others have achieved in one attempt, they will achieve in ten.
+If there are people who do not study, or who, even if they do study, have not made much progress—let these people not despair and not stop; if there are people who do not ask those who are enlightened about the things they have doubts about and the things they do not know, or who, even if they do ask, have not thereby became enlightened—let them not despair; if there are people who do not contemplate, or who, even if they do contemplate, cannot gain a clear understanding of the meaning of life—let them not despair; if there are people who cannot distinguish good from evil, or who, even if can make the distinction, do not see the distinction clearly—let them not despair; if there are people who do not do good, or who, even if they do good, do not give it their all—let them not despair; that which the others have achieved in one attempt, they will achieve in ten.
 That which the others have achieved in a hundred attempts, they will achieve in a thousand.

 No matter how ignorant you may be, if you truly follow this rule of consistency, you are certain to become enlightened, and no matter how weak you may be, you are certain to grow strong.